abhatthal/opensha-fork/src/main/java/org/opensha/sha/calc/IM_EventSet/README.txt

 or
 MeanUCERF3
 as the first choice.
 Either long or short name formats will result in the same choice.

+Use `java -jar IMEventSetCalculatorCLT.jar --list-erfs` to see an updated list of available ERFs.

 All adjustable parameters for these ERFs are hard-wired in the code to default/official settings; only whether to include the background/grid sources and the offset for floating ruptures are set in the input file.